lylybell12/FairyTalesAnalysis/README.md

 # Fairy Tales Text Analysis
 Text mining and sentiment analysis of adjectives and verbs that surround masculine (he/him/his) and feminine (she/her/hers) pronouns.

-## How to run the analysis
+## How to start the analysis
 1. Download and open folder on RStudio

-## How to start the analysis
-1. run all code on an R notebook
+2. run all code on an R notebook

 ## Project Overview
 I produced a text mining algorithm to compare the significance of words surrounding pronouns.
 I approached this via text analysis on R using the